To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 English Vs American Vs French Bulldogs Appearance

 There are three types of bulldogs we are going to discuss: English, American and French.
-Also for American bulldogs there are two different types: Johnson and Scott.
-These variations are based off of physical appearances.
+For American bulldogs, there are also two different types: Johnson and Scott.
+These variations are based on physical appearances.

 The English bulldog is smaller than the Johnson Type and the Scott Type.
 The English bulldog is medium-sized with a large head and drooping jowls and wrinkled face.
 They have broad chests and wide-set shoulders.
 The ears are rosed and their noses are black.
 Their skin is loose and their coats are short and either brindle, white, fawn, red or piebald.
 Males average about 50 pounds and females 40 pounds.
 Females’ characteristics are less exaggerated making them appear less “bulldogish”.

 The French bulldog is most recognized for its bat-shaped ears.
 They are typically less than 28 pounds and their coats are brindle, fawn, white and brindle and white.
 The coat is also short and smooth and relatively easy to keep clean.
 They love being cared for and adored.